Getting Started–Step 1: Decide

 - Homeschooling the Early Years, Linda Dobson

-- The First Year of Homeschooling Your Child: Your Complete Guide to Getting Off to the Right Start by Linda Dobson
+- The First Year of Homeschooling Your Child: Your Complete Guide to Getting Off to the Right Start, Linda Dobson

 - Homeschooling the Middle Years, Shari Henry